Characterization of multi-level dynamics and decoherence in a high-anharmonicity capacitively shunted flux circuit

 \section{Abstract}

 We present the design and characterization of a three-Josephson-junction superconducting loop circuit with three large shunt capacitors.
 The circuit used as a qubit shows long energy relaxation times, of the order of 40 $\upmu$s, and a spin-echo dephasing time of 9.4 $\upmu$s.
 The circuit has high anharmonicity, of $2\pi\times3.69$ GHz.
 We extract the multi-level relaxation and dephasing rates of the circuit used as a qutrit and discuss the possible sources for the decoherence.
-The high anharmonicity allows for fast qubit control with 99.92\% average gate fidelity, characterized by randomized benchmarking.
+The high anharmonicity allows for fast qubit control with nanosecond range gate durations and a measured average gate fidelity of 99.92\%, characterized by randomized benchmarking.
 These results demonstrate interesting potential use for fast nanosecond time scale two-qubit gates and multi-level quantum logic.